 Torbay BSAC is Branch No. 8 of the British Sub-Aqua Club, the governing body for sport diving in the UK.
 The branch was founded in 1954 and is currently based in Torquay Harbour, where the club has a compressor room and where the club dive boat is moored.
-There are currently around 40 members, of whom about 30 are full diving members.
+There are currently over 40 members, of whom about 30 are full diving members.
 Dives are arranged on several days every week (weather permitting), including evening dives in the Summer.
 Trips further afield, both in the Southwest and overseas are arranged from time to time (in 2019, 14 members joined a liveaboard in the southern Red Sea).
 The club meets socially every Wednesday evening at the Torquay Rugby Club facilities near the seafront to arrange the week’s dives.

 The club is managed on a voluntary basis by a Committee who are elected each year at the AGM, usually held around April.

 Club members pay an annual BSAC membership fee (variable, depending on qualifications – see BSAC website for details), which includes the monthly SCUBA magazine.
 Members also pay a branch fee of £150 annually (or £13 monthly by standing order).
 This entitles members to join dives from the Club dive-boat and free air fills from our compressor.
 (There is also a small per-dive fee).
 There is also a ‘Social’ membership available for those wishing to remain members of the Branch, but not participate in regular diving activities with us (£20 per year).

 As well as the regular Wednesday evening meetings, the Club occasionally runs a social event (e.g. the Christmas dinner) to which partners are welcomed.
 Similarly, talks of general (diving-related!) interest are sometimes organised at the Wednesday meeting, and partners often find these of interest.